junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 We do not give the dosage for preparing an injectable solution of phenobarbital here because these injections are very dangerous.

-They should only be given by a person who has experience preparing the solution and giving injections into a vein (see p.178).
+They should only be given by a person who has experience preparing the solution and giving injections into a vein (see [page 178](#page-178)).

 Phenytoin (diphenylhydantoin, Dilantin)